HarryPeach/PyxelSand2/README.md

 ## License

-This software is licensed under the GPLv3 license:
+This software is licensed under the GPLv3 license.
+The full license can be found in the LICENSE file.

 ```
 Copyright (C) 2021  Harry Peach